Aliucord/Aliucord/README.md

 </p>

 ## ⚠️ Important Information
-PLEASE NOTE THAT this is a MODIFICATION of the Discord APP and this is AGAINST THE DISCORD TOS.
+PLEASE NOTE THAT this is a MODIFICATION of the Discord APP and this is AGAINST THE DISCORD Terms of Services.
 Use it at your own risk.

 ### Supported Android Versions